 He said the illiteracy level was highest among members of the community.
-He also said child labor was also very high among Muslims.
+He also said child labour was also very high among Muslims.

 Elamaram Kareem (CPI-M), it is his special mention highlighted the poor financial condition of BSNL and demanded both short term as well as long term fund infusion in the state-owned telecom firm.

 Meanwhile, the chairman asked members to raise issues related to the latest issues and not general issues during the Zero Hour.